Wayne Graham

-Wayne Leon Graham (born April 6, 1936) is the former head coach of the Rice Owls baseball team in Houston, Texas.
-He has coached one College World Series championship team and five NJCAA World Series championship teams.
+Wayne Leon Graham (April 6, 1936 – September 3, 2024) was an American college baseball head coach.
+He is known for being the head baseball coach for the Rice Owls in Houston, Texas.
+He coached one College World Series championship team and five NJCAA World Series championship teams.
 Also a former professional baseball player, Graham played in Major League Baseball (MLB) for the Philadelphia Phillies and New York Mets.

 Early life

-Graham was born in Yoakum, Texas.
-His father, Earl moved the family to Houston to get a job.
+Graham was born in Yoakum, Texas on April 3, 1936.
+His father, Earl, later moved the family to Houston for work, but also was employed as a Southwestern Conference umpire.
 Wayne was the batboy for the 1945 semi-pro Finger Furniture baseball team coached by his father.

 Playing career

-Graham attended Reagan High School in Houston and played college baseball at the University of Texas, where he played two seasons under coach Bibb Falk.
+Graham attended Reagan High School in Houston, winning a Texas state baseball championship in 1952.
+He subsequently played college baseball and studied engineering at the University of Texas, where he played two seasons under coach Bibb Falk.
+In order to earn money to support his wife and two children at the time, Wayne left school to pursue a professional baseball career.

 Graham was signed by the Phillies as an amateur free agent in 1957.
 He played eleven years in pro ball, with the Phillies and Mets organizations.
 Graham was named Texas minor league player of the year in 1962 after hitting .311 for the Dallas-Fort Worth Rangers.